-Cap and Trade Risk.
+Carbon Emission Allowance and Cap and Trade Risk.
 There is no assurance that cap and trade regimes will continue to exist.
-Cap and trade may not prove to be an effective method of reduction in GHG emissions.
+Cap and trade was designed to attempt to put a cap on pollution by putting a price on carbon emissions, but the approach may not prove to be an effective method of reduction in GHG emissions and or in achieving climate change objectives.
 As a result or due to other factors, cap and trade regimes may be terminated or may not be renewed upon their expiration.
 New technologies may arise that may diminish or eliminate the need for cap and trade markets.
 Ultimately, the cost of emissions credits is determined by the cost of actually reducing emissions levels.
 If the price of credits becomes too high, it will be more economical for companies to develop or invest in green technologies, thereby suppressing the demand for credits and adversely affecting the price of the Fund.